faizalpribadi/DaContainer/CONTRIBUTING.md

 ## Conclusion

-If a pull request doesn' t full-fill these requirements I' ll kindly note it and give 168h (7 days) to fix it, if the violations has been fixed I' ll consire merging it.
+If a pull request doesn' t full-fill these requirements I' ll kindly note it and give 168h (7 days) to fix it, if the violations has been fixed I' ll consider merging it.

 Otherwise I' ll close it silently.